I love my children, but being a parent can be so hard!

 Spanking isn't the best way to discipline children.
 The goal of discipline is to teach children self-control.
 Spanking may teach children to stop doing something out of fear.
 There are better ways to discipline children.

 One good way for infants and toddlers is called "redirecting."
 When you redirect a child, you replace an unwanted (bad) behavior with an acceptable (good) behavior.
-For example, if throwing a ball inside the house isn't allowed, take your child outside to throw the ball.
+For example, if throwing a ball inside the house is against the rules, take your child outside to throw the ball.

 If you have older children, explain the consequences of their actions and why it is important to take responsibility for them.
 For example, you can explain to your child that everyone had to wait for dinner because he or she didn't set the table when asked.
 Explain that your child has to wash the dishes after dinner because he or she didn't set the table before dinner.